dotnet/csharpstandard/standard/classes.md

 >
 > *end example*

 The ***not null*** constraint specifies that a type argument used for the type parameter should be a non-nullable value type or a non-nullable reference type.
-A type argument that isn’t a non-nullable value type or a non-nullable reference type is allowed, but the compiler may produce a diagnostic warning.
+A type argument that isn’t a non-nullable value type or a non-nullable reference type is allowed, but a compiler may produce a diagnostic warning.

 The value type constraint specifies that a type argument used for the type parameter shall be a non-nullable value type.
 All non-nullable struct types, enum types, and type parameters having the value type constraint satisfy this constraint.
 Note that although classified as a value type, a nullable value type ([§8.3.12](types.md#8312-nullable-value-types)) does not satisfy the value type constraint.
 A type parameter having the value type constraint shall not also have the *constructor_constraint*, although it may be used as a type argument for another type parameter with a *constructor_constraint*.